24v Electric Brake Magnet

 - The magnet face is a shiny finish.

 - This finish needs to be scuffed up during the initial stages of breaking before your magnets become 100% effective.

-- Caution, do not install new magnets on brake drums that have been damaged by the old magnets.
+- Caution, do not install new magnets on brake drums damaged by the old magnets.

 Safety Chain Checks

-Important safety check or tandem wheel caravans.
+Important safety checks or tandem wheel caravans.
 With the chains attached to your vehicle, push your caravan back to the extremity of the chains.